-- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees or other committees (including sub committees) as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 3 days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee;
+- a Unless the Council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees or other committees (including subcommittees) as may be necessary, and:

-- viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - ix. shall determine if the public may participate at a meeting of a committee; - shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xii. may dissolve a committee or a sub-committee. - xiii.
-If the Parish Council appoint an Advisory Group or Standing Committee, the Parish Council will appoint the Chairman of that Committee or Group. - xiv.
-Non Councillors in xiii do not have the right to vote - xv.
-The Chairman of all Committees will be expected to provide a brief verbal report of committee work since last council meeting to each meeting of Full Council..
-It should not be use as a means of adding items to the agenda. (this is to include works of sub commitees and advisory Groups) - xvi.
-Minutes of all meetings must be presented to Full Council once approved by the Committee/Group
+- i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee: - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 3 days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a subcommittee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; - xii. may dissolve a committee or a sub-committee; - xiii. if appointing an advisory group or standing committee, shall appoint the Chairman of that group or committee; - xiv. non-Councillors in xiii do not have the right to vote; - xv. the Chairman of all committees will be expected to provide a brief verbal report of committee work since the last council meeting to each meeting of Full Council.
+It should not be use as a means of adding items to the agenda (this is to include works of sub-committees and advisory groups); and - xvi. minutes of all meetings must be presented to Full Council once approved by the committee/group.